natebragg/ratl/README.md

 Hoffmann has continued this work with Raml, which is growing to include an increasing share of OCaml<sup id="papermention">[2](#paperfootnote)</sup>.

+## Limits

+Ratl requires the LP solver to be able to handle problems of an arbitrary number of dimensions.
+When I first started working on this problem, I had misread a key observation from Hoffmann's thesis that stated that when deciding polynomial bounds each constraint involves at most three variables.
+I took this to mean that certain programs would be tractable with two variables.
+This was my inspiration for writing MegiddoLP - I thought I could have an end-to-end system for some limited number of problems, and compare and contrast Megiddo's algorithm with Simplex.
+Not so.
+The implementation of MegiddoLP is two-dimensional, and is limited to programs with one function of type `Nat -> Nat` that either return their input or a natural literal, i.e.,

+    (fn main (Nat -> Nat) (args)
+        args)

+Computing literally anything immediately makes the program larger dimensional.
+Because Megiddo's algorithm is fixed in dimension, this means that even expanding the implementation to higher dimensions would eventually hit a wall.
+Thus, to do anything useful, Ratl requires the use of other LP algorithms such as Simplex, which is what Coin-Or Clp uses.

 ## Caveats